Skip to main content

 caution

-Restore data on an active instance
+Restore data from using instance

 info

 Step 2.
-Attach the volume to the instance requiring data recovery
+Attach volume to instance

 Step 3.
-Mount the attached volume on the instance
+Mount volume from instance

-2. Check the attached volume.
+2. Check the volume.

-Check device connection
+Check device attachment

 lsblk